effektsvk/bitrise-step-update-pr-statuses/README.md

-# Update build info on commit
+# Update PR Statuses

-Updates status and build link on a given commit
+Updates PR statuses on all open PRs

 ## How to use this Step